Single serving tiramisu recipe with pasteurized eggs.

 Are there variations to the classic tiramisu?

-Can I make it as a cake?
+Can I make a cake out of it?

-Certainly click here tiramisu cake
+Absolutely, click here tiramisu cake